sishtiaq/RSE16/writeup.md

 good job of it.

-An RSEs comparison, and so their relationship, with a Researcher is a particuarly interesting.
+An RSEs comparison, and so their relationship, with a Researcher is a particularly interesting.
 I've come across Researchers who want to do the ideal (and so never finish), and Researchers who write just enough code to make this one paper work.
 One of the participants talked about a researcher presenting the RSE's work "in very nice conference